IBM-Security/verify-operator/README.md

 ### Secrets

 A Kubernetes secret is used by the operator controller to store the API access credential information required when accessing IBM Security Verify.
 Information on how to create an API access credential is available in the official IBM Security Verify documentation: [https://www.ibm.com/docs/en/security-verify?topic=access-managing-api-clients](https://www.ibm.com/docs/en/security-verify?topic=access-managing-api-clients).

-The API access credential must, at a minimum, have the 'Manage OIDC client registration dynamically' entitlement.
+The API access credential must, at a minimum, have the the following entitlements:

+* Manage application entitlements
+* Manage application lifecycle
+* Manage OIDC client registration dynamically
+* Read users and groups

 #### Format